hellohaptik/docs_haptik/docs/bot-analytics/using-message-analysis.md

 ## Data Masking

 Personal information in a conversation needs to be protected when a conversation is marked as complete.
 This includes User Says, Bot Says, Agent Messages, Media, etc. We mask or encrypt this personal information in order to protect it.
-Data masking is the practice of intentionally randomizing data to secure it.
+Data masking is the practice of intentionally randomizing anonymizing specific data/information to secure it.

 We mask the **original_text** not **entity_value**.
 In a few scenarios, the original_text and entity value are different.
 The current masking rules consider only the original_text.
 In the below image, it is shown how **original_text** and **entity_value** can be different -